genttunn/python-rest-api/README.md

 mysql_password = *****<br />
 connection_string = 'mysql+pymysql://{0}:{1}@{2}/{3}'.format(mysql_user,mysql_password,mysql_host,mysql_db)<br />
 <br />
-Open a terminal at python-rest-api/ and type pipenv shellto activate pipenvshell<br />
+Open a terminal at python-rest-api/ and type pipenv shell to activate pipenvshell <br />
-Type pythonto enterPython console there<br />
+Type pythonto enter yython console there <br />
 Type  the  following  commands  one  by  one  to  create the  data  model  in  database  and  insert some basic metadata:<br />
 from feature_manager import db<br />
 db.create_all()<br />